+A poster or oral presentation of research results from the candidate's PhD project, can be awarded 2 credits if presented in an international conference.
 The communication activities must have taken place during the PhD admission period or the Medical Students' Research Programme (Forskerlinjen).

 Research visits abroad

 Up to 6 credits may be approved for research visits abroad of a continuous duration of at least two weeks.
 1.5 credits are awarded for each week.
-The research visit must be carried out in the doctoral period.
+The research visit must be carried out during the doctoral period.